wibblymat/blitboot/README.md

 I first downloaded the [STLink utility](https://www.st.com/en/development-tools/stsw-link004.html).
 It came bundled with the appropriate USB drivers for communicating with the ST Link programmer board.
 I had to give an email address and confirm it before I could complete the download, but it can be a throwaway.
 I tested that it could communicate with the board, and played with the step debug and memory inspection features.

 Next I downloaded the [GNU embedded toolchain for ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads), remembering to tick "Add path to environment variable" in the installer.

+## Ubuntu 19.04

+`sudo apt install gcc-arm-none-eabi` to install the toolchain.

 ## Notes